Why learn Swedish? Learning Swedish is essential not only to living in Sweden, but becoming integrated in the Swedish culture and life.

-The Swedish language can be simple to a student with a linguistic knack, but to the language challenged student, Swedish can prove to be a bit more difficult.
+The Swedish language can be simple to a student with a linguistic knack, but to most students, Swedish can prove to be a bit more difficult.
 But with a variety of different programs to choose from -- ranging from language study and cultural immersion to homestay -- finding the correct program will help greatly to honing your Swedish language skills to the point that you’ll be blending in with the Swedes and throwing your own crayfish party by the end of summer.

-Many language immersion programs are tied to American based universities, which makes earning and transferring university credits easy.
-Swedish immersion programs usually are based between 15-20 hours of intense language classes a week that cover reading, writing, speaking and listening exercises, as well as cultural and historical significant activities.
+Many language immersion programs are tied to American-based universities, which makes earning and transferring university credits easy.
+Swedish immersion programs usually cover between 15-20 hours of intense language classes a week that cover reading, writing, speaking and listening exercises, as well as cultural and historical significant activities.

 These programs prove to be intensive, but also highly successful; people willing to put in the hard work and plunge head first into the Swedish language and culture, then immersion programs will prove to be a perfect suit.

-Similar to language study and cultural immersion programs, group courses allows a more personal atmosphere with much smaller class sizes.
-Group courses also gives flexibility with pace of study.
+Similar to language study and cultural immersion programs, group courses allow a more personal atmosphere with much smaller class sizes.
+Group courses also give flexibility with the pace of study.